What are the most important things to know about Trizivir?

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take, especially interferon and ribavirin.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Trizivir may affect the way other medicines or products work, and other medicines or products may affect how Trizivir works.
 Taking Trizivir together with certain medicines or products may cause serious, life-threatening side effects.

 How should I take Trizivir?

 Trizivir comes in tablet form.
 Each tablet contains:

 Take Trizivir according to your health care provider’s instructions.
 Do not miss aof Trizivir, and do not change your dose or stop taking Trizivir without first talking with your health care provider.

 Take Trizivir by mouth, with or without food.

 If you have taken too much Trizivir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.